Sea Kayaking 101, Beginning Sea Kayak Safety Skills

 Look for an emailed invoice and call to make payment.
 You will have a limited time to pay before we reopen the spot.

 Your spot is confirmed once you pay.

 Location: Tibbett's Beach, Lake Sammamish State Park (map)

 Duration: 6 hours, typically on a Saturday or Sunday

 Parking: A Washington State Discover Pass ($30/yr.) or $10 Day Use Fee is required to drive into the State Park.
-Passes may be purchased from machine at park entrance or on-line at: Buy Discover Pass On-line
+Passes may be purchased from the parking machine at Tibbett's Beach or Office just after the park entrance or online at: Buy Discover Pass On-line

 Please read our Cancellation/Reschedule PolicyPrerequisites: Anyone who can swim well enough to be comfortable putting their head underwater and able to swim the crawl stroke or breaststroke without a buoyancy aid can take this class, and yes we wear PFDs (life jackets) while on the water -- but you still need basic swimming skills.
 Minimum age--sixteen (for younger people, see our FK101 Beginning Family Class or call us about a Private Family Kayaking Lesson).
 If you have an inflatable kayak please check with us if it is acceptable to use in the class.

 Please click here to go to and fill out our online “Student Record and Liability Release Form”.